ColleagueRiley/RGFW/README.md

 ![workflow windows](https://github.com/ColleagueRiley/RGFW/actions/workflows/windows.yml/badge.svg)
 ![workflow macOS](https://github.com/ColleagueRiley/RGFW/actions/workflows/macos.yml/badge.svg)

 A cross-platform lightweight single-header very simple-to-use window abstraction library for creating graphics Libraries or simple graphical programs.
+Written in pure C99.

 # About
 RGFW is a free multi-platform single-header very simple-to-use window abstraction framework for creating graphics Libraries or simple graphical programs. it is meant to be used as a very small and flexible alternative library to GLFW.